idanok/development-platforms-ca/README.md

 - Only authenticated users can insert articles
 - The UI updates automatically based on authentication state

+You can register a new user to create articles.

 # Motivation
 I chose Option 2 (Supabase frontend) because I enjoy building full-stack applications where I can work with both frontend and backend functionality at the same time